dimitridjuric/scalable-conf/README.md

 #### Index

 Since **doubleQuerySession** queries on multiple properties we need to make sure the multi-property indices are built and listed in index.yaml.
-I've run queries on each pair of properties on the local developement server.
+I've run queries on each pair of properties on the local development server.
 This is a bit tedious but is a good way to test the app.

 ## Featured Speaker

-For this functionality, I've added some code to **createSession**.
-When a new session is created, each speaker for this session is checked.
-If the speaker is already in another session he becomes the featured speaker.
-We store the featured speaker and session name in memcache.
+For this functionality, I've added a line to **_createSessionObject**.
+When a new session is created, it adds a task to the taskqueue: **is_speaker_featured**.
+When this task is executed, each speaker for the newly created session is checked, if the speaker is already in another session he becomes the featured speaker.
+The featured speaker and session name are stored in memcache.

 To get all the speakers for a conference we use **_getSpeakers**.
 This function gets all the speakers for a conference.
 I've also added another endpoint using this function **getConferenceSpeakers**.